DUI Attorney Orlando

-Penalties for any DUI offense can be severe.
-In fact, they are some of the most stringent in the nation.
-Penalties for drunk driving (as well as driving under the influence of drugs) increase with the number of convictions that a person has in the past.
+Penalties for any DUI offense can be severe in Florida.
+They are some of the most stringent in the nation.
+Penalties for driving under the influence increase with the number of convictions that a person has in the past.
 The more convictions, the more severe the penalties.
-Working with a DUI lawyer in Orlando greatly decreases your chances of suffering the most intense consequences.
+Working with a DUI lawyer in Orlando increases your chances of avoiding the most intense consequences.

-Penalties can be substantially increased if a person driving under the influence causes property damage, bodily injuries, and/or has a minor in the vehicle at the time of the offense.
-If you have been charged with a DUI, speak with an experienced DUI attorney in Orlando, Florida to discuss the potential implications of a conviction and how you can possibly mount a successful defense.
+Penalties can be increased if a driver causes property damage, bodily injuries, or has a minor in the vehicle at the time of the DUI offense.
+If you have been charged with a DUI in Florida, contact our Florida law firm to speak with an Orlando DUI attorney to discuss the potential implications of a conviction and how you can mount a successful criminal defense.

-Why You Need a DUI Lawyer
+Why You Should Consider a DUI Lawyer

-It doesn’t matter which DUI offense you are being charged with, the consequences can have serious implications of your life.
-Charges levied against those driving under the influence are so severe because of the danger that a drunk driver puts others in.
-Though it may sometimes seem like it, DUI cases are not exactly “shut and close” cases for the prosecution.
+It doesn’t matter which DUI offense you are charged with; the consequences can have profound implications for your life.
+Charges levied against those driving under the influence are severe because of the danger that a drunk driver puts others in.
+Though it may sometimes seem like it, DUI cases are not precisely “shut and close” cases for the prosecution.

-If the evidence against you is ironclad, your DUI lawyer in Orlando can advocate reducing your sentence as well as subsequent penalties.
-It is almost never a good idea to represent yourself in a criminal proceeding.
-This is especially true of those who have been charged with a DUI offense.
+If the evidence against you is ironclad, your Orlando DUI lawyer can advocate for reducing your sentence and subsequent penalties.
+It is rarely a good idea to represent yourself in a criminal proceeding.
+This is especially true of those charged with a DUI offense.

-Why Choose Parikh Law
+Why Choose Parikh Law?